On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training: Conclusion

 \section{Conclusion}

 In this study, we explore the trade-off of the intra-/inter-class diversity in supervised pre-training datasets of fixed size.
 We discovered that the optimal downstream performance is achieved through a balance of intra-/inter-class diversity.
 Our theory demonstrates that downstream performance depends on both diversities, and the optimal class-to-sample ratio remains constant regardless of the dataset size.
-We apply this finding to predict the optimal number of classes in pre-training datasets and provide evidence of its effectiveness using ImageNet.
+We apply this finding to predict the optimal number of classes in pre-training datasets and provide evidence of its effectiveness across many scenarios.